 - Avoid using the net if possible, as it will rub off the fish's protective slime coating, increasing its chance of sickness and infections.
 If you must use a net, use a rubberized kind.
 These reduce the damage inflicted.

-- If a bass weighs over 3 pounds, don't hold him up by his lip alone, you may break his jaw.
+- If a bass weighs over 3 pounds, don't hold him up by his lip alone; you may break his jaw.
 Instead, support his weight with your other hand by cradling his belly.

 - If the hook is embedded in the throat, cut the line instead of trying to get the hook out.
-Leave about 18" of line and chances are the bass will dislodge the hook himself.
+Leave about 18" of line, and chances are the bass will dislodge the hook himself.
 Trying to pry the hook out of this delicate area can kill the bass.

 - Keep your livewell water temperature close to the lake temperature.
-A 5 degree difference is stressful to the bass, an 8 degree difference can be fatal.
+A 5-degree difference is stressful to the bass; an 8-degree difference can be fatal.
 Use non-chlorinated block ice (in small quantities) if necessary.

 - Keep your livewell aerator on.
-You can't over aerate a fish!
-Pounds of bass, higher elevations and higher water temperatures all deplete the oxygen levels of a livewell.
+You can't over-aerate a fish!
+Pounds of bass, higher elevations, and higher water temperatures all deplete the oxygen levels of a livewell.

 Today, the emphasis among many bass fishermen is on quality fishing, which demands catch-and-release.
 We have come to realize that fishermen can no longer take from a resource without putting something back.
-Nobody can force you to return a bass that you have caught legally and within the limit of your water; that decision is up to you.
+Nobody can force you to return a bass you have caught legally and within the limit of your water; that decision is up to you.